Recent video clips and radio conversations surfaced together in one running feed.

 The points where organizations usually pull me in

-This work usually starts when the organization can feel something changing, but cannot yet tell who should own the fix.
+This work usually starts when an organization can feel something changing, but cannot yet tell who should own the fix.

 Leadership